teo666/Universal-Motor-Controller/README.md

 # What Universal-Motor-Controller is

-Universal-Motor-Driver (UMC) is an Arduino based software and hardware intended to drive universal brushed motor, like many circuit based on TDA1085.
+Universal-Motor-Controller (UMC) is an Arduino based software and hardware intended to drive universal brushed motor, like many circuit based on TDA1085.

 # Main components